-The Low Income Household Rebate helps eligible NSW households to pay their energy bills.
+The Low Income Household Rebate helps eligible NSW households to pay their electricity bills.
 The Low Income Household Rebate provides:

 - $235 (excluding GST) a year to eligible customers who hold an electricity account, or;

 - $258.50 a year to eligible long-term residents of residential communities (caravan and mobile home parks) and retirement villages who receive electricity bills from their community operators.

 To be eligible for the Low Income Household Rebate, you need to:

 - be a resident in New South Wales; and

 - be a customer of the retailer, or a long term resident of an on-supplied residential community, or a resident of an on-supplied retirement village, or a resident of an on-supplied strata scheme; and whose name appears on the electricity account for supply to his or her principal place of residence; and

 - hold either a: